MicrosoftDocs/dataexplorer-docs/data-explorer/white-paper.md

 #### String column index

 The engine builds an inverted term index for the string column values.
-Each string value is analyzed and split into normalized terms, and an ordered list of logical positions (i.e. containing record ordinals) is recorded for each term.
+Each string value is analyzed and split into normalized terms, and an ordered list of logical positions (that is, containing record ordinals) is recorded for each term.
 The resulting sorted list of terms and their associated positions is stored as an immutable B-tree.

 #### Numeric column index